Skip to content

 Events

 An event is a named notification definition.
-When you call POST /v1/send/welcome, Sendivent looks up the welcome event and uses its templates to create a delivery.
+When you call POST /v1/send/welcome, Sendivent looks up the welcome event and uses its templates to send a message.

 Events define the available templates.
 Routing chooses which one is used at send-time.